MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 End users that'd already acquired `v3` would now be "moved back" to `v2` when the app performs an update check.
 Additionally, any users that were still running `v2`, and therefore, had never acquired `v3`, wouldn't receive an update since they are already running the latest release (this is why our update check uses the package hash in addition to the release label).

-If you would like to roll back a deployment to a release other than the previous (for example, `v3` -> `v2`), you can specify the optional `--target-release` parameter:
+If you want to roll back a deployment to a release other than the previous (for example, `v3` -> `v2`), you can specify the optional `--target-release` parameter:

 ```shell
 appcenter codepush rollback -a <ownerName>/MyApp-iOS Production --target-release v34